Columbus Ohio FMLA Attorneys (Family & Medical Leave Act)

-At Coffman Legal, our skilled Columbus Family & Medical Leave Act attorneys have extensive experience fighting for the rights and interests of workers throughout Central Ohio.
+At Coffman Legal, our skilled Columbus Ohio FMLA attorneys have extensive experience fighting for the rights and interests of workers throughout Central Ohio.
 If you or your loved one was improperly denied family or medical leave, or if you are facing any adverse employment action for taking leave that was available to you under federal law, we are here to help.
 To arrange a no-fee, fully confidential review of your employment law claim, please do not hesitate to contact our Columbus law office today to speak with experienced Ohio FMLA lawyers.

 What is the Family and Medical Leave Act (FMLA)?

 If you have a new baby or a serious illness that requires an extended leave from work, you may be entitled to unpaid, job-protected medical leave.
 If you are having difficulty with your employer or your employer otherwise refuses to comply with the law, contact our attorneys right away.
 The Family and Medical Leave Act (“FMLA”) is one of the most complex areas of law so if you have questions about your leave at work, our employment lawyers can help.